Affiliate Disclosure

 A jack rated below the load you’re placing on it is not a theoretical concern — it is how hydraulic seals fail, cylinders crack, and cars fall.
 Getting tonnage right matters.

-The relevant number for jack selection is your vehicle’s kerb weight: the mass of the vehicle ready to drive, without passengers or cargo.
-You can find this on the compliance plate (usually inside the driver’s door sill) or in the owner manual.
-It is not the same as GVM (Gross Vehicle Mass), which is the maximum the vehicle is rated to carry including payload and passengers.
-GVM matters when you’re loading the vehicle; kerb weight is what you’re lifting when the car is empty.
+The relevant number for jack selection is your vehicle’s curb weight: the mass of the vehicle ready to drive, without passengers or cargo.
+You can find this on the door jamb sticker (usually inside the driver’s door) or in the owner manual.
+It is not the same as GVWR (Gross Vehicle Weight Rating), which is the maximum the vehicle is rated to carry including payload and passengers.
+GVWR matters when you’re loading the vehicle; curb weight is what you’re lifting when the car is empty.

-The standard guidance is that your jack should be rated to at least three-quarters of the vehicle’s kerb weight for a two-wheel lift, and the full kerb weight for a four-wheel lift using a single jack under a crossmember.
+The standard guidance is that your jack should be rated to at least three-quarters of the vehicle’s curb weight for a two-wheel lift, and the full curb weight for a four-wheel lift using a single jack under a crossmember.
 In practice:

 Jackstands must match or exceed the jack rating.
-Never use a 2-tonne stand under a vehicle that required a 3-tonne jack to lift.
+Never use a 2-ton stand under a vehicle that required a 3-ton jack to lift.
 And never, under any circumstances, rely on a jack alone to support a vehicle you are working under.
 The jack lifts the car; the stands hold it.
 Those are two different jobs and both require rated equipment.

 Universal Rules That Apply to Every Vehicle Type

-Regardless of whether you’re under a lowered hatch or a body-on-frame LandCruiser, these rules do not change:
+Regardless of whether you’re under a lowered hatch or a body-on-frame 4Runner, these rules do not change:

 - Always confirm jack points in the owner manual before lifting.
 General guidance covers 95% of situations; your manual covers your specific vehicle.